IRS Form 1098T

 Who will receive the IRS Form 1098-T?

-For tax reporting year 2012, all domestic Boston University students who were officially registered and taking courses for academic credit in at least one of the following semesters will be sent the Form 1098-T, if the qualified tuition and fee charges for the semester were posted to the student’s account during 2012:
+For tax reporting year 2023, all domestic Boston University students who made payments towards qualified tuition and related expenses will be sent the Form 1098-T, if the qualified tuition and fee charges for the semester were posted to the student’s account during 2023:

 When will IRS Form 1098-T be mailed and what address will it be mailed to?

 IRS Form 1098-T will be mailed no later than January 31 following the tax year to be reported, to the student’s home address.
 The form will be mailed to the student’s local address if Boston University does not have the student’s home address.

 Who will mail the IRS Form 1098-T and answer students’ questions?

 Boston University has contracted with Maximus to compile and mail the IRS Form 1098-T to our students.
 However, any questions regarding the form should be directed to Boston University Student Accounting Services.